LawRato

 How to file a complaint about cyberstalking?

-The Information Technology Act provides that notwithstanding anything contained in the Code of Criminal Procedure, 1973, any police officer, not below the rank of a Deputy Superintendent of Police, or any other officer of the Central Government or a State Government authorized by the Central Government in this behalf may enter any public place and search and arrest without warrant any person found therein who is reasonably suspected of having committed or of committing or of being about to commit any offense under this Act.
-(Section 80)
+The Information Technology Act states that notwithstanding anything contained in the Code of Criminal Procedure 1973, any police officer not less than Deputy Superintendent of Police or other officer of either the Central Government or a State Government authorized by it in this regard, may enter any public place and search and arrest without warrant any person reasonably suspected of having committed, committed, or attempted to commit an offence under this Act (Section 80).

 How can a lawyer help you?